Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 ### Lulu

-Despite all, I consider Lulu is the most likable character of the entire game and I'm genuinely unsure whether that's a good thing.
+Despite all, I consider Lulu the most likable character of the entire game and I'm genuinely unsure whether that's a good thing.
 Ironically, despite being the least active member of the cast, he undergoes the most "character development" by undergoing a rags-to-riches then a riches-to-rags moment.
 Obviously he wouldn't fare well as a main character, but as a half-joke/half-plot device, he works well.